Bhumika3005/Personalized-Learning-Recommendation-System/README.md

 # 5. Methodology

-**Step 1: User Registration and Login**
+### 5.1 : Data Collection

-Users create an account and log in to the system using secure authentication.
-User information is stored in the database for future access.
+Course information, including course titles, descriptions, categories, difficulty levels (Beginner, Intermediate, Advanced), learning resources (videos, PDFs, PPTs), and user profile information are collected and stored in the database.
+User interactions such as enrollments, assessments, and learning progress are also recorded for personalization.

-**Step 2: Skill Level Selection**
+### 5.2 : Data Preprocessing

-After registration, users select their skill level as Beginner, Intermediate, or Advanced.
-This helps the system understand the learner's current knowledge level.
+The collected course descriptions and user preference data are cleaned and preprocessed by removing unnecessary symbols, converting text into a standardized format, and handling missing values.
+The textual information is then prepared for semantic embedding generation.

-**Step 3: Personalized Course Recommendation**
+### 5.3 : Feature Extraction

-The recommendation engine analyzes user interests, skill level, and learning history to suggest relevant courses using Machine Learning, Sentence Transformers, and Cosine Similarity techniques.
+Sentence Transformer models are used to convert course descriptions and user interests into dense vector embeddings.
+These embeddings capture the semantic meaning of the textual data, enabling accurate similarity-based recommendations.

-**Step 4: Course Enrollment**
+### 5.4 : Similarity Computation and Recommendation

-Users can enroll in recommended courses.
-Enrollment details are stored in the database and displayed in the My Learning section.
+Cosine Similarity is applied to compare user profile embeddings with course embeddings.
+Courses with the highest similarity scores are recommended to the learner based on their interests, skill level, and learning objectives.

-**Step 5: Learning Path Generation**
+### 5.5 : Personalized Learning Path Generation

-A personalized learning path is generated based on the selected course and user profile.
-The path organizes topics from basic to advanced levels.
+After course recommendation and enrollment, the system generates a structured learning path.
+The learning path organizes the selected course content into Beginner, Intermediate, and Advanced levels to ensure progressive learning.

-**Step 6: Access Study Materials**
+### 5.6 : Learning Content Management

-Learners access videos, PDF notes, PPT presentations, and reference materials related to the enrolled course.
+The recommended course materials, including videos, PDF notes, PowerPoint presentations, and reference documents, are retrieved from the database and presented according to the generated learning path.

-**Step 7: AI Chatbot Assistance**
+### 5.7 : AI Chatbot Integration

-An AI-powered chatbot provides instant support by answering learner queries and explaining concepts during the learning process.
+A Generative AI chatbot powered by a Large Language Model (LLM) is integrated into the system to provide instant academic support.
+The chatbot answers learner questions, explains concepts, and provides guidance throughout the learning process.

-**Step 8: Progress Tracking**
+### 5.8 : Assessment Generation and Evaluation

-The system monitors course completion, learning activities, and module progress.
-Progress data is stored and displayed on the dashboard.
+After completing the learning modules, learners take AI-generated assessments.
+The system evaluates responses automatically, calculates scores, determines pass/fail status, and stores assessment results for future analysis.

-**Step 9: Assessment Module**
+### 5.9 : Progress Tracking

-After completing the learning content, users take an assessment.
-The system automatically evaluates answers and calculates scores.
+The system continuously monitors user activities, including course enrollment, video completion, assessment performance, and overall learning progress.
+Progress information is updated dynamically and stored in the database.

-**Step 10: Analytics and Dashboard Update**
+### 5.10: Analytics and Performance Visualization

-The dashboard is updated with enrolled courses, completed courses, assessment scores, certificates earned, and overall learning progress statistics.
+Learning statistics are analyzed and displayed through an Analytics Dashboard.
+The dashboard presents enrolled courses, completed courses, learning progress, assessment scores, certificates earned, and learner activity reports, enabling users to monitor their overall performance effectively.

 ---